CLOSE X

 The Queen of the Mississippi, docked at Hannibal

-I was introduced to the lower reaches of the Big Muddy several years ago during a paddlewheeler voyage from New Orleans to St. Louis – and just last October experienced the upper section on a cruise from St. Louis to St. Paul.
+I was introduced to the lower reaches of the Big Muddy several years ago during a paddlewheeler voyage from New Orleans to St. Louis.
+Just last October I experienced the upper section on a cruise from St. Louis to St. Paul.

 For me, the upper river proved the most engaging – and I’m not the only writer to make that observation.
 In fact, here’s what Mark Twain had to say on the subject in the Chicago Tribune, July 9, 1886:

 “It is strange how little is written about the upper Mississippi.
-The river below St. Louis has been described time and again, and it is the least interesting part…(with) low shores, the ungainly trees and the democratic buzzards…along the upper Mississippi every hour brings something new.
+Surprisingly, the river below St. Louis has been described time and again.
+But and it is the least interesting part…(with) low shores, the ungainly trees and the democratic buzzards…along the upper Mississippi every hour brings something new.
 There are crowds of odd islands, bluffs, prairies, hills, woods and villages – everything one could desire to amuse the children.”

-My vessel of choice for the 7-day voyage was American Cruise Line’s Queen of the Mississippi, a gleaming white five-deck 150-passenger replica of the 19th-century steamboats that routinely churned up and down the river, transporting both freight and passengers.
+My vessel of choice for the 7-day Mississippi River cruise was American Cruise Line’s Queen of the Mississippi.
+It’s a gleaming white five-deck 150-passenger replica of a 19th-century steamboat.
+They’re the ones that routinely churned up and down the river, transporting both freight and passengers.

 people being served food aboard Queen of the Mississippi

 ACL proclaims itself an “All-American” line, utilizing American crews and U.S.-built ships.
-This one was turned out in 2012 by a company-owned shipyard in Maryland.
+Our was built in 2012 by a company-owned shipyard in Maryland.

 Standard double cabins measure a commodious 304 square feet – larger than most cruise ship staterooms.
 Each cabin has a satellite flat-screen TV/DVD, Keurig coffeemaker, wireless Internet access and complimentary Wi-Fi.

-Public areas include six lounges, ranging from a cozy library to the spacious Magnolia Lounge, home to most presentations and entertainment – and a complimentary Happy Hour, a popular ACL tradition offered on all of its vessels.
+Public areas include six lounges, ranging from a cozy library to the spacious Magnolia Lounge.
+The Magnolia is home to most presentations and entertainment.
+It’s also where you’ll find a complimentary Happy Hour, a popular ACL tradition offered on all of its vessels.

 Up top, there’s a sun deck, exercise equipment and a casual café.
 The Dining Salon is large enough to accommodate all 150 passengers at a single (open) seating.

-Joining me for the voyage was my lady friend and fellow cruising enthusiast, Melinda Renner, who joined me in St. Louis a day prior to departure to give us some time to explore the city’s many attractions.
+Joining me for the voyage was my lady friend and fellow cruising enthusiast, Melinda Renner.
+She joined me in St. Louis a day prior to departure to give us some time to explore the city’s many attractions.

 people in a building along the Mississippi River